 10. Go For Gold

-With retro sunburst clocks and shiny brass furniture legs, there's no denying that gold is a key element in Mid-Century Modern design.
+With retro sunburst clocks and shiny brass furniture legs, there's no denying that gold is a key element in Mid Century Modern design.
 And needless to say, handmade tile and gold accents are an ideal pair.
 We particularly love this project because the grout appears to have a gold hue due to the warm lighting.
-Choose tile that contrasts with your hardware and the details (that you worked so hard on) of your MCM space will never go unnoticed.
+Choose tile that contrasts with your hardware and the details (that you worked so hard on) of your Mid Century Modern tiled space will never go unnoticed.

 For more ideas of what to pair with tile, visit our blog "Bohemian Chic Decor Ideas for Your Home"